illandril/FoundryVTT-hotbar-uses/README.md

 * Pathfinder 1
 * Shadow of the Demon Lord

+If you would like native support for other systems (or a specific module), please [open a New Issue](https://github.com/illandril/FoundryVTT-hotbar-uses/issues) to let me know (if I don't know there is desire for support for a system, I won't spend time adding that support).

 # Custom Macro Support
 For those who use systems this module does not natively support, or who create more complicated macros, you can add a Uses counter by adding a comment to your macro's command.
 There are a few varieties of comments that this module will recognize...